These are just my solutions: no guarantees they are correct!

 Monty Hall Problem

 Answer: You should switch.
 Your chances are 2/3 if you do.
+Switching always works if your initial pick was wrong (2/3 of the time) and only fails if your initial pick was right (1/3 of the time).
 The initial chances of your first choice were 1/3, and opening another door without the prize doesn't actually change that, so the remaining door now has a 2/3 chance because the chances of all possibilities must sum to 1.

 Answer: